 And back to the starting point:

-Completing the Wildflowers Trail took us a little more than an hour, and we enjoyed it a lot (as you probably can tell by the number of photos).
+Completing the wildflowers trail took us more than an hour, and we enjoyed it a lot (as you probably can tell by the number of photos).

-To reach Even HaEzer, you have to drive to the secondary entrance located at the end of Derech HaShomron Street.
+To reach Even HaEzer, you must drive to the secondary entrance at the end of Derech HaShomron Street.

-After several minutes of walking, we reached the following sign, which tells about this trail.
+After several minutes of walking, we reached a sign with info about this trail.

 The Even HaEzer Path begins just near the road and the recreation area, and it will take us all the way to the archeological site.
 The path is indicated by posts marked in black all the way along, and it leads us among clumps of wildflowers: narcissus, cyclamen, anemone, and asphodel.
 Later we pass by the remains of Mahtzevet HaShezafim (“Jujube Tree Quarry”); this is a very attractive spot, but do please keep well clear of the quarry walls, and on no account try to climb them!
 We emerge on the north side of the quarry onto the broad dirt road and climb to the top of the hill to the Even HaEzer site, where we can see the remains of an ancient structure.

 As you climb up, you will see Rosh HaAyin east interchange on road #5.

 On the way, you will see the sign pointing to Mahtzevet HaShezafim.

 And after an additional short climb, you will reach the Even HaEzer hill.